 Being aware of our cycles, especially ovulation, not only helps us to form a positive relationship with our bodies, but it also may protect us from diseases such as breast cancer.
 Evidence shows us ovulation is vitality important for many aspects of long term health.

 What is your cycle telling you?

-It’s easy to become concerned when menstruation is late, early, too long, too heavy, a wierd colour, or any number of other issues, but do you know anything about ovulation?
-Even women with regular cycles and minimal symptoms could be experiencing a lack of ovulation and today we know that this could pose quite a serious health issue.
+It’s easy to take notice when menstruation is late, early, too long, too heavy, a wierd colour, or any number of other issues, but do you know anything about ovulation?
+Even women with regular cycles and minimal symptoms could be experiencing a lack of ovulation and today we know that this could play a role in common health issues.

 To understand what is going on in our body’s we can take a thorough look at the research paper “OVULATORY DISTURBANCES: THEY DO MATTER” published in The Canadian Journal of Diagnosis February 1997.
 It was written by Jerilynn C. Prior, a professor of endocrinology at the University of British Columbia, Canada and Scientific Director of the Centre for Menstrual Cycle and Ovulation Research.

 “Strong evidence suggests that lack of cyclic normal progesterone is detrimental to good health.
 When cycles that are ideal in length (averaging 28 days) are explored for progesterone levels and not just estrogen production, a surprising finding emerges.
 Approximately one-third of regular, asymptomatic menstrual cycles of healthy women will have disturbances of ovulation that, based on biologic principles, could lead to significant health risks.This study showed that ovulation disturbances are common.
 When the 66 women kept daily basal temperature records, well over one-half experienced some disturbance of ovulation.
 These disturbances occurred despite the fact that only 3% of all cycles were abnormal in length.”